neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

     │   ├── dets
     │   └── scripts
     └── weights
+        ├── darknet53.pth
         └── yolact_darknet53_54_800000.pth
  ```

 You are ready to use the weights at `yolact/weights/yolact_darknet53_54_800000.pth` with the Neural Magic recipes to create a sparsified model.
+You can also download this baseline, pre-trained checkpoint directly from the [SparseZoo UI](https://staging-sparsezoo.neuralmagic.com/models/cv%2Fsegmentation%2Fyolact-darknet53%2Fpytorch%2Fdbolya%2Fcoco%2Fbase-none).
 ## Applying a Recipe

 In general, recipes trade off the amount of recovery to the baseline training performance with the amount of sparsification for inference performance.